mantidproject/documents/Design/AbsorptionCorrections/MaterialDesign.md

  * methods for a "friendly name" (currently `getName()`)

 The [`Material`](http://docs.mantidproject.org/v3.7.1/api/python/mantid/kernel/Material.html) will have the attributes
- * the scattering length information is taken from an out-of date source.
-It sould be using from [link](http://www.ati.ac.at/~neutropt/scattering/)
  * methods for the chemical formula (currently `chemicalForumla()` which returns a `List` of [`Atom`](http://docs.mantidproject.org/v3.7.1/api/python/mantid/kernel/Atom.html) and a `List` of composition numbers).
 The chemical formula should also provide functionality to get the relative fraction of each atom.
  * methods for the number density (currently `numberDensity`)
  * methods for the mass density (currently missing)